zubair1024/zubair1024.github.io/_posts/2017-09-29-Node-JS-8-Util-Promisify.md

 ###### Promisifying functions whose callbacks have more than two parameters

-he callbacks of the following functions receive more than one result value (in addition to the error value):
+callbacks of the following functions receive more than one result value (in addition to the error value):

 {% highlight javascript %}
 child_process.exec